 - Immense Full Moon Palace Excavated by Rare Collaborative Team from both North and South Korea

-It is perhaps due to the popularity of this new religious movement that the Chinese authorities were suspicious of it, and hence did not officially recognise them.
+It is perhaps due to the popularity of this new religious movement that the Chinese authorities were suspicious of it, and hence did not officially recognize them.
 The situation changed following the establishment of the Yuan Dynasty by Kublai Khan during the latter part of the 13th century.

 A painting of Shizu, better known as Kublai Khan, as he would have appeared in the 1260s (Public Domain)

-A Religious Rebellion
+A Religious Arm of the Red Turban Rebellion

 Adherents of the White Lotus Society who subscribed to this belief hoped to hasten the coming of the Amitabha Buddha / Maitreya Buddha by toppling the Yuan Dynasty.
 Therefore, they began to rebel against the government.
-Consequently, the White Lotus Society was banned by the Yuan government in 1308, and was only made legal again several years later.
+Consequently, the White Lotus Society was banned by the Yuan government in 1308 and was only made legal again several years later.

 - A Final Resting Place Fit for an Emperor: The Thirteen Tombs of the Ming Dynasty